 “So what are the little animals fighting over?”

 “Over some little piece of dirt the size of your heel,” answered the philosopher, “and not a single one of those who are slaughtering each other has anything to do with that piece of dirt.
 Their only question is whether this little piece will belong to the one whom they call sultan, or another whom they call caesar, even though neither the former or the latter had ever seen this piece of earth.
-Out of all those animals who are slaughtering each other, almost no one has seen the animal for whose sake they are being slaughtered.”
+And out of all the animals who are slaughtering each other, almost no one has seen the animal for whose sake they are being slaughtered.”

 “Unhappy ones,” cried the citizen of the planet Sirius.
 “Is it possible to imagine such senseless insanity?
 Really, I want to take three steps and squash the whole anthill of these ridiculous murderers.”